cdgriffith/Reusables/README.rst

 Additional Info
 ---------------

-This does not claim to provide the most accurate, fastest or 'pythonic' way to implement these useful snippets, this is simply designed for easy reference.
+This does not claim to provide the most accurate, fastest or most 'pythonic' way to implement these useful snippets, this is simply designed for easy reference.
 Any contributions that would help add functionality or improve existing code is warmly welcomed!